BUCKET TEST FOR POOL LEAKS

 HOW TO PERFORM THE BUCKET TEST

-Set pool water level.
+- Set pool water level.

-🔴 Important: If your pool has an auto-fill device, turn it off before starting. -
+🔴 Important: If your pool has an auto-fill device, turn it off before starting.

-Prepare the bucket.
+- Prepare the bucket.

-The bucket should be submerged about 5–6 inches. -
+The bucket should be submerged about 4–6 inches.

-Mark the water levels.
+- Mark the water levels.

-Use tape or a waterproof marker to mark:- The water level inside the bucket
+Use tape or a waterproof marker to mark:

-Secure the pool environment.
+- Secure the pool.

 Be sure that no people or animals enter the pool during the test.
-Splashes or added weight can skew results. -
+Splashes or added weight can skew results.

-Wait 24 hours.
+- Wait 24 hours.

 Allow the pool to sit undisturbed for a full 24 hours.

-Check results.
+- Check results.

-Compare the two marks:- If the outside pool level drops more than inside the bucket → Your pool likely has a leak.
+- If the outside pool level drops more than inside the bucket → Your pool likely has a leak.

 - If both levels drop evenly → The water loss is due to normal evaporation.